henrystoldt/FvCFD.jl/README.md

 <div align="center">
   <img style="object-fit:contain" src="https://github.com/henrystoldt/JuliaCFD/blob/master/Resources/UnstructuredOblique.gif?raw=true" alt="Supersonic oblique shock" title="Supersonic oblique shock" height=275 style="padding-right: 10px;"/>
 </div>

+## Mesh Compatibility Note
+If you are getting errors trying to load an OpenFOAM mesh, try running the mesh through OpenFOAM's renumberMesh utility to standardize its formatting:
+`$ renumberMesh -overwrite` (execute inside OpenFOAM case directory, then use the new mesh files generated in ./constant/polyMesh)

+This can be helpful because fvCFD's current mesh parser is less flexible than OpenFOAM's.
+If you're interested in improving this, have a look at the readOF*File functions in [mesh.jl](https://github.com/henrystoldt/fvCFD/blob/master/src/mesh.jl).
+Should be fairly straightforward to improve these functions to accept whatever variation of the OF mesh format your meshing tool is generating.

+## (Developers) Running tests on local copy of the code
+1. Start Julia (In main git directory):
+`$ julia`
+2. Enter package manager:
+`julia> ]`
+3. Activate current directory's environment
+`pkg> activate .`
+4. Run tests:
+`pkg> test fvCFD`

+All of the tests are defined in files named ./test/test_*.jl.
+You can add new tests to the existing files or create new ones that follow that naming pattern (ex. ./test/test_MyNewCode.jl).
+Tests are discovered/run by [./test/runtests.jl](https://github.com/henrystoldt/fvCFD/blob/master/test/runtests.jl), which is what pkg runs when you tell it to test fvCFD.

 ## For newcomers to Julia
 Julia is a dynamically-typed language that makes extensive use of Just-in-Time Compilation (JIT).